Aeroelastic Reduced-Order Model Differential Equations in Transonic Buffeting Flow: Conclusions

-\begin{enumerate} \item When the training input amplitudes exceed moderate levels (e.g., pitch motions $>2$–$3^\circ$), the cross-validation error increases sharply, indicating that the identified ROM no longer captures the nonlinear dynamics with sufficient fidelity. \item In fully three-dimensional buffet, the flow response becomes broadband and quasi-aperiodic, making it difficult to represent using compact oscillator-based formulations; additional modes or stochastic extensions are likely required. \end{enumerate}
+\begin{enumerate} \item When the training input amplitudes exceed moderate levels (e.g., pitch motions $>2^\circ$), the cross-validation error increases sharply, indicating that the identified ROM no longer captures the nonlinear dynamics with sufficient fidelity. \item In fully three-dimensional buffet, the flow response becomes broadband and quasi-aperiodic, making it difficult to represent using compact oscillator-based formulations; additional modes or stochastic extensions are likely required. \end{enumerate}

-Overall, IDE-ROM framework provides an interpretable and computationally efficient surrogate for transonic buffet aeroelasticity, retaining essential nonlinear physics and enabling parametric studies otherwise infeasible with high-fidelity CFD/CSD.
-A recommendation for future work is to apply this method to multi-DOF, multi-input formulations, and 3D buffet phenomena.
-Future work will also explore embedding the identified differential equations within a Physics-Informed Neural Network (PINN) framework, whereby the governing terms act as hard physical constraints during training.
-Such coupling is expected to enhance extrapolation capability and mitigate the degradation observed at high-amplitude excitation levels.
+Overall, the IDE-ROM provides an interpretable and computationally efficient surrogate for transonic buffet aeroelasticity, and future work will extend it to multi-DOF, multi-input formulations, including embedding the identified governing equations within a Neural ODE framework to improve performance at high-amplitude excitation levels.